graphql/express-graphql/README.md

   * **`validationRules`**: Optional additional validation rules queries must satisfy in addition to those defined by the GraphQL spec.

+  * **`loadPersistedDocument`**: A function that takes an input id and returns a valid Document.
+If provided, this will allow your GraphQL endpoint to execute a document specified via `documentID`.

+  * **`persistValidatedDocument`**: A function that takes a validated Document and returns an id that can be used to load it later.
+This is used in conjunction with `loadPersistedDocument`.
+Providing this function will enable persisting documents via the `document` parameter at the `/persist` subpath.
+It is recommended that this option only be enabled in development deployments.

 ## HTTP Usage